 “That’s just the place that means so much to us cause that’s where we got our start.”

-Keep your eyes out for a new venue collaboration between The Garage and Caydence Records.
+Keep your eyes out for The Vault, a collaboration between The Garage and Caydence Records.
 They will look to expand and replicate the all-ages format in St. Paul along Payne Avenue.
 The space will have more of an indie-rock vibe; comparing it to the Triple Rock Social Club, which closed in 2017.